 Why Is My Tongue Black?

-It can be a startling moment — you look into your mirror in the morning and notice that the surface of your tongue is black rather than pink.
+It can be a startling moment — you look into your mirror in the morning and notice that the surface of your tongue is dark rather than pink and you think, “Why is my tongue black?”
 Stay calm.
 The good news is that black tongue is usually harmless and will resolve itself.